KI7MT/wspr-analytics/src/scala/TopTenReporters/README.md

 This is a sample Application using [Scala][] via [Spark SQL][] to get the Top Ten Reporters Grouped By Count for the designated wsprspot year + month csv file.
-This example uses easily be extended to perform much more that it does presently.
+This example could easily be extended to perform much more than it does currently.

 See [ToDo](#todo) for planned additions.